BART train drags woman to death as she's tethered to dog

 SAN FRANCISCO - A BART passenger was dragged and killed by a train departing the Powell Street station as she was on the platform but her leashed dog remained inside the car, authorities said Tuesday.

-The San Francisco Medical Examiner identified her as Amy Adams, 41, of San Francisco.
+The San Francisco Medical Examiner identified the woman as Amy Adams, 41, of San Francisco.

-Adams had a dog attached to her waist, had boarded a Dublin/Pleasanton-bound train Monday afternoon in San Francisco, but "at the very last second, right as the doors were closing," she disembarked, leaving the dog inside the train, BART said, without specifically naming the woman.
+Adams had a dog attached to her waist and had boarded a Dublin/Pleasanton-bound train Monday about 3:15 p.m. in San Francisco, but "at the very last second, right as the doors were closing," she disembarked, leaving the dog inside the train, BART said.
+(BART did not specifically identify the woman by name.)

 BART officials said the train left with the dog inside and the woman was dragged and pulled onto the track.